team-dev-docs/devdocsprod-dev-docs/dev-docs/task.md

 }
 ```

-Can you make sure the documenation page creates a markdown table explaining the options in the ai object of the JSON.
+Can you make your response includes a markdown table explaining the options in the `ai` object of the JSON Schema above and what Dev-Doc VsCode Commands could be relevant.